-Evacuations in Caribbean as fierce Hurricane Matthew looms
+Evacuations in Guantanamo, Haiti as fierce Hurricane Matthew looms

 "We have allocated all the resources we can given our fiscal restraints and I think that the country is prepared for the hurricane," Holness said.

 Cash-strapped Jamaica has been suffering a long economic slowdown and is under an International Monetary Fund program to tackle high debt.
+The hurricane could affect tourist destinations such as Montego Bay in Jamaica's north

 In Kingston, residents stocked up on canned foods, water and flashlights in preparation for the storm, while banks and offices boarded up their windows.
 Fishermen were told not to go to sea.

-In MegaMart, a supermarket, Ennis St. Patrice and his wife, Monique, bought big bottles of water.
+In MegaMart, a supermarket, Ennis St. Patrice bought big bottles of water.

-"We’ve had these kind of occurrences in the past and it is generally bad, because Jamaica does not have proper infrastructure,” said St Patrice, a trade unionist for Jamaica's meteorological office.
-“In simple rainfall, we have flooding.”
+"We’ve had these kind of occurrences in the past and it is generally bad, because Jamaica does not have proper infrastructure," said the trade unionist for Jamaica's meteorological office.
+"In simple rainfall, we have flooding."

 (Additional reporting by Marc Frank and Gabriel Stargardter; Writing by Frank Jack Daniel; Editing by Richard Borsuk)